u6203160/Farmbot-Techlauncher/README.md

 <h3> 2.1 Timeline </h3>

-Week 2-3 Discovery Stage
+Week 2-3 Discovery Stage <br />
-Week 4-5 Alpha Version - Able to send commands to Farmbot Week 6-9 Beta Version - Most commands have been implemented in code, which compiles and is received by Farmbot.
-Data is able to be input through CSV or text files.
+Week 4-5 Alpha Version - Able to send commands to Farmbot <br />
+Week 6-9 Beta Version - Most commands have been implemented in code, which compiles and is received by Farmbot.
+Data is able to be input  through CSV or text files <br />
-Week 10-12 Reflection and Improvements
+Week 10-12 Reflection and Improvements <br />

 <h3> 2.2 Deliverables </h3>